 What are the benefits of a multi-site energy contract?

-Getting both your gas and electricity from one single supplier gives you great flexibility to save both time and money, but also a level of ease when maintaining and negotiating new contracts – having just one renewal date to consider means you’ll easily be able to change upgrade your tariff in future.
+Getting both your gas and electricity from one single supplier gives you flexibility to save both time and money, but also provides a level of ease when maintaining and negotiating new contracts – having just one renewal date to consider means you’ll easily be able to change your tariff in future.
 In turn, this will help you to reduce energy cost for your large business.

-Because you’re buying your energy on a large scale, you also have a greater freedom to negotiate a better deal, because - like with anything - buying in bulk reduces the cost for the supplier and yourself.
+Because you’re buying your energy on a large scale, you also have a greater freedom to negotiate a better deal, because buying in bulk reduces the cost for the supplier and yourself.

 How to get the best large business gas and electricity rates

 All you need to do is give us a call - our business savings experts will analyse the best large business energy cost rates on the market.
-We’ll then talk you through your consumption habits and needs before searching the market, then present you with the best deals and advise on a tariff that suits you.
+We’ll then talk you through your consumption habits and present you with the best deals and advise on a tariff that suits you.

-We’re here to help and we are merely a phone call away.
-Give us a call on 0800 197 8118 to kickstart your energy saving today.
+We’re here to help and are just a phone call away.
+Give us a call on 0800 197 8118 to start your switch to a better deal.